Drug Abuse In Teens: Signs, Effects, and Prevention

 Delinquency

-The use of alcohol or non-prescription drugs can transform the teenage brain, increasing the risk of addiction and severe consequences.
-Effective prevention strategies are crucial in safeguarding adolescents from these challenges.
+To prevent drug abuse in teens, you need to establish a strong support system and seek timely professional guidance.
+The use of alcohol or non-prescription drugs transforms the teenage brain, increasing the risk of addiction and severe consequences.

 Encourage family support to fortify teens against peer pressure.
 Open discussions within families, coupled with the setting of clear boundaries regarding drug use and alcohol consumption, foster a resilient support structure.

 If you suspect that a teenager may be using drugs, it is important to take quick action.
-You can seek guidance from the teen’s primary care provider, a school social worker, or a reputable drug rehabilitation facility to get expert advice.
-It’s important to understand that addiction can progress rapidly, so timely intervention is crucial.
+You seek guidance from the teenโs primary care provider, a school social worker, or a reputable drug rehabilitation facility to get expert advice.
+Itโs important to understand that addiction can progress rapidly, so timely intervention is crucial.

 What Are The Causes of Drug Abuse in Teens?